iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 - **Shodan Monitor:** Set up alerts for new devices matching your criteria.
 - **Maps:** Visualize device locations geographically (requires a paid account).

-Browser plugins for Chrome and Firefox provide quick insights into a website’s exposed services, such as open ports and software versions.
+Browser plugins for Chrome and Firefox provide quick insights into a website's exposed services, such as open ports and software versions.

 ### 3. Shodan CLI